top of page

 Did I mention pitch and notes are the same thing?
 To be rather more precise notes are specific pitches.

-Why do we have this complicated guitar fretboard system in place?
+Why do we have this complicated guitar fretboard system?

 We were talking notes (or pitches).